jorbDehmel/oak/README.md

 source code.
 They are only inserted by the lexer, not the source code.

+The final pass of the lexer is called the conglomeration pass.
+At this time, the tokenized input will be iterated over, and qualifying series of tokens will be merged.
+For instance, `-` is a valid token on its own, but when it precedes a number, it should not be considered its own token.
+Similarly, two string literals separated by whitespace will be merged together.

+## Operation Substitution

+The operation substitution phase of compilation replaces operator calls (addition, subtraction, etc) with their formal function call definitions.
+This phase is a sort of hardcoded preprocessor rule pass.
+After this phase, no operators remain- only function calls.

 ## Preprocessor Rules and the Rule Processor

 A rule is a combination of an **input pattern** and an